Cryptantha pterocarya, Wingnut Cryptantha

-Also Called: Winged Pick-Me-Not, Winged-nut Cryptantha, Wingnut Catseye and Wing-nut Forget-Me-Not (Spanish: Peluda (generic), Nievitas)
+Also Called: Winged Pick-Me-Not, Winged-nut Cryptantha, Wingnut Catseye, Wing-Nut Cat's-Eye, Wing-nut Forget-Me-Not (Spanish: Peluda (generic), Nievitas)

 Family: Boraginaceae, Forget-Me-Not Family

 Recorded Range: In the United States Wingnut Cryptantha can be found in the southwestern and northwestern states; AZ, CA, CO, ID, NM, NV, OR, TX, UT and WA.
-It is also native to Baja California and northwestern Mexico.
-In Arizona it is found throughout the state below 4,000 feet elevation.
+It is also native to Baja California and northwestern Mexico (Sonora).
+In Arizona it is found throughout the state usually below 4,000 feet elevation.